-This site is privately owned and is not associated with the government.
-It contains information to help you in your Food Stamps application process.
-The Indiana food stamps program helps 831,740 individuals and families to be able to afford groceries on a monthly basis.
+The Indiana food stamps program helps low-income individuals and families afford groceries by issuing with monthly benefits.
 This food stamps initiative, which is now known as the Supplemental Nutrition Assistance Program (SNAP), is the federal government’s largest nutrition program working to fight against hunger in America.

 How does the SNAP program in Indiana work?
 Overall, low-income citizens and residents can apply through the state Division of Family Resources (DFR).
 Then, these applicants must meet certain requirements, such as income and residency requirements, in order to qualify.

 If deemed eligible, beneficiaries can get SNAP food stamps every month through an electronic benefit transfer (EBT) card.
 As a general rule, these benefits can be used for the purchasing of an array of healthy foods that help households maintain a balanced diet.
 Continue reading to learn more about the SNAP program, from eligibility requirements to the application process.

 Learn About Indiana Food Stamps Requirements